Table of contents

 Step 6: Use the server container URL in GTM

 You can now use the URL of the subdomain in Google Tag Manager.
 This is where the data is collected.
-In this example, you want to enter the URL 2x.
+In this example, you want to enter the URL twice.

 First, at the container settings in the server container you just created in step 4.
-To do this, go to top left to management and under the container tab, click on “container settings.
+To do this, go to top left to admin and under the container tab click on 'container settings'.

 Note: Make sure you are in the server container, not the web container.
 Enter the subdomain here:

 This ensures that the server can receive container data from the subdomain.
-So an essential step.
+Thus, an essential step.

-However, the subdomain is not collecting data at this time, because nothing is being sent to it yet.
-Therefore, we want the GA4 tag we set up in step 3 to send the data to the subdomain.
-So, we go back to step 3 and then fill in the following under Configuration parameter:
+However, the subdomain is not collecting data right now because nothing is being sent to it yet.
+Therefore, we want the GA4 tag we set up in step 3 to send data to the subdomain.
+So, we go back to step 3 and then enter the following under Configuration parameter:

 • send_page_view : true